In this article, we are going to see Automation Testing

 Which tests cannot be automated?

 Let’s see which tests cannot be automated.
-Test which take too much effort to automate are
+Test which takes too much effort to automate are

 - Exploratory Testing